 It’s 5am.
 You’re peacefully sleeping with your spouse and duck in your bed.

-Funny thing: as this took place, my wife (The Tyrant) said she was dreaming about walking through a perfume section at a mall when she was suddenly sprayed with a new fragrance that woke her up.
+Funny thing: the first time this took place, my wife (The Tyrant) said she was dreaming about walking through a perfume section at a mall when she was suddenly sprayed with a new fragrance that woke her up.
 For the record “Ode de moufette” would not be a popular perfume, despite what Pepé Le Pew may believe.

 If you’ve never smelled skunk before, count yourself lucky.
 It smells like burning car tires and sulfur – and it does not dissipate with time.
 In fact, unlike other smells, you don’t seem to get used to it with time; it gets worse and starts to cause a slight burning feeling in your nasal passages.

 This wretched scent is so bad that it even scares off wolves, bears, and coyotes.
 Skunks can hit their target from as far away as 10 feet, so Bob the Cat didn’t even have to be that close to Pepé to get sprayed.
-Bob is likely not blameless even though he’s confined to his yard with an electric cat fence/collar: skunks do NOT just spray willy nilly.
-Once they’ve exhausted their defensive spray, it can take them up to 10 days to reload, leaving them defenseless in the meantime.
-Bob must have given the skunk good reason to fire away.
+Bob the Cat is likely not blameless even though he’s confined to his yard with an electric cat fence/collar.

 How To Get Skunk Smell Off Your Cat (or Dog)